How to Calculate PSAT Score: 3-Step Score Calculator

 Raw scores are a relatively easy-to-calculate PSAT score area.
 Remember, raw scores equal the number of correct answers you got.
 In other words, the highest raw score you can earn on a section will be the same as the total number of questions in that section.

-Each of the three PSAT sections — Reading, Writing, and Math — contains a different total number of questions, or a different raw score range.
-Math is the only section that's actually divided into two subsections, No Calculator and Calculator, each of which has its own raw score range.
+Each of the two PSAT sections — Reading and Writing and Math — contains a different total number of questions, or a different raw score range.
+Both sections of the test are divided into two modules (so there are four modules total), but the raw score for each section combines the modules together into a single raw section score.

-Here is an overview of the raw score ranges on the PSAT:
+Here is an overview of the raw score ranges on PSAT Practice Test #1:

 PSAT Section